1. Why Excellent Communication Skill Is Essential For A Business Analyst?

-- Activity, work-flow and data-flow diagrams are of immense importance in detailing out the requirement.
-Identifying the best modeling technique and representation of the deciphered Client input will finally go through to the Development team across series of meetings.
+- Activity, work-flow, and data-flow diagrams are of immense importance in detailing out the requirement.
+Identifying the best modeling technique and representation of the deciphered Client input will finally go through to the Development team across a series of meetings.

-5. What Are The Most Important Software Tools That Ba Should Be Accessing To Coordinate The Team Through The Project?_text]
+5. What Are The Most Important Software Tools That Ba Should Be Accessing To Coordinate The Team Through The Project?

 The most important tools are meant for diagrammatically representing the project through its various phases.
 In this sense, the most important software tools are:

 - MS-Word: Requirement gathering and discussions will customers will mostly be through Word documents, be it the marketing or business document.

 - MS-Visio: This will be one of the most important tools that every BA has to have knowledge about.
 This will help you coordinate the project at every level of development.